Social Caption: Evaluating Social Understanding in Multimodal Models: Social Caption Framework

 \subsubsection{HSA and DSA Human Evaluations}

-For \textit{HSA} and \textit{DSA} dimensions, we conducted human evaluations of generations from 10 models: the top 7 standard-scale models, selected by \textit{SI} performance and the 3 closed-source models. \textit{HSA} and \textit{DSA} generations from each model were evaluated across 20 videos, randomly selected to ensure representation of videos across contexts.
-Each human annotator watched two videos, read corresponding \textit{HSA} or \textit{DSA} model outputs, and rated these outputs with standardized rubrics.
-Annotators spent $\sim$50 minutes per annotation, were paid \$12 per hour (prorated), the annotation pool was gender-balanced, and each video had two annotators in the United States with at least a high school education.
+For \textit{HSA} and \textit{DSA} dimensions, we conducted human evaluations of generations from 10 models: the three closed-source models and the top 7 standard-scale models, selected by \textit{SI} performance as a practical screening criterion for models worth annotation-intensive evaluation.
+To construct a quality-controlled, representative human evaluation set, we randomly sampled a 50-video subset that closely matched the full validation set across observable factors including SI difficulty, question type, number of people in each social scene, and dialogue density (details in Appendix~\ref{appendix:subset_selection}).
+This design prioritizes the curation of reliable human judgments while keeping annotation cost feasible.
+Each annotator watched a video and rated the corresponding \textit{HSA} or \textit{DSA} model generation.
+Annotators were compensated at \$15/hr (prorated).
+The annotation pool was gender-balanced, and each video was evaluated by two English-speaking annotators in the United States with at least a high school education.
 Evaluations were conducted on Prolific ~\cite{Prolific2024} through an IRB-approved process.